anon-blue/anon.blue/README.txt

 fjaldjsflkajsdlkfjaldjflakjdlfj  dsfjasdlfsdkfaksdjflakjsdf;lkaj;lsdfj;lk kjy)

-                                   shaved head, and has some facial hair.
-He wea rs glasses off and on and is a heavy methamphetamine user.
+                                   shaved head, and has somdf sdf sfsfwwea da a rs glasses off and on and is a heavy methamphetamine user.
 Could be in the Trave rse Citysudjhddhdhhdhdjjdjjdjzzzi / Alpena MI Areas (Also has a brother in Kentu cky)          rgg1234567890ljsjdiejdtek    nsnshwiwieuseudy7228uejdbsbsnnawkqkoa